shailshouryya/yt-videos-list/python/README.md

 <details>
   <summary><b>Installing the package</b></summary>

-After you install Python 3.6+ and ensure you have the required permissions as needed and have activated your virtual environment as required (if you decide to use a virtual environment - you do not **need** to use a virtual environment), enter the following in your command line:
+After you install Python 3.6+ and ensure you have the required permissions as needed and have activated your virtual environment as required (if you decide to use a virtual environment - you do not **need** to use a virtual environment, but if you choose to use `venv`, follow the instructions above), enter the following in your command line:
 ```shell
 # if something isn't working properly, try rerunning this
 # the problem may have been fixed with a newer version